This spicy Mexican style diablo shrimp recipe, "camarones a la diabla", is fiery shrimp simmered in a homemade chili sauce, so quick and easy to make!

 It's time for spicy shrimp in the Chili Pepper Madness kitchen, my friends.
 Care to join me?
 Shrimp is always a palate pleaser, cooks up fast, and pairs perfectly with all manner of spicy foods.

 Today we're giving our shrimp a Mexican spin with a recipe called Camarones a la Diabla, or "Diablo Shrimp".
-You know we love our Mexican recipes in this house.
+You know we love Mexican cuisine in this house.

 What is Diablo Shrimp?